-What makes a piece a second
+What makes something a second quality piece?

 First, because we believe that these pieces, although imperfect, deserve to be appreciated and embraced for their wabi-sabi spirit.
 Someone, yes a human person, put the time and effort into creating them, and their nicks and dings tell a story of that handcrafted process.

-Lastly, we know some people who would love to own a Kinn piece, but perhaps cannot at this time, at full price, but would just as much embrace one of our less than perfect pieces.
+Lastly, we know some people who would love to own a KINN piece, but perhaps cannot at this time, at full price — but would just as much embrace one of our less than perfect pieces.
 And to continue to give back in ways that we can, we will be donating 10% of proceeds from this sale to our chosen charity partner, UN World Food Programme.
 If you are able to contribute further on your own, here is a link to their page.

 What makes a piece a second?

 Sometimes in the process of pressing or pulling, firing in the kiln, or being handled on the factory floor, unexpected things can happen.
 These imperfections and defects are superficial in nature, and do not compromise the integrity of the piece.
 Here are a few examples of what this may look like.

 Pronounced glaze and form deviations.
 We use a natural oxide glaze which is highly reactive in the firing process.
 This yields a beautiful array of results.
 Sometimes a batch is just too far off for us to incorporate into the mix.
 Other pieces are off here and there, and just don't quite fit in.

 Pitting and blisters.
 An uneven application of glaze or due to the firing process, this can result in small pinholes or tiny bubbles that solidify at the surface.